 Overseas Summer Camp Options

-Take advantage of the many benefits of an overseas summer camp and have a look at our recommendations below.
+Below is a list of the top overseas summer camps Summer 2022.
+As we receive details for 2023, we will update this information, so don't forget to keep checking!
 These international camps are already popular with Cayman parents.
 From Canada to New York, these camps offer a host of unique activities your child can get involved in.

 Glen Bernard Camp just north of Huntsville in Ontario, is an all-girls summer camp located on 700 acres of forest with a kilometre of safe shoreline along Lake Bernard.
 Established in 1922, it has an established reputation of helping girls develop self-confidence and independence.
 Their slogan is “Live Lightly”.
 They demonstrate a significant commitment to environmental sustainability and they rely on solar energy, composting toilets and energy efficient lighting.